I2P: Vulnerabilities

 Denial of service attacks are possible against websites hosted on the network, though a site operator may secure their site against certain versions of this type of attack to some extent.

-A zero-day vulnerability was discovered for I2P in 2014, and was exploited to de-anonymize at least 30,000 users.
+A zero-day vulnerability was discovered for I2P in 2014, theoretically allowing the de-anonymization of any user visiting a malicious site.
 This included users of the operating system Tails.
 This vulnerability was later patched.

 A 2017 study examining how forensic investigators might exploit vulnerabilities in I2P software to gather useful evidence indicated that a seized machine which had been running I2P router software may hold unencrypted local data that could be useful to law enforcement.
-Records of which eepsites a user of a later-seized machine was interested in may also be inferred.
+Records of which websites a user of a later-seized machine was interested in may also be inferred.
 The study identified a "trusted" I2P domain registrar ("NO.i2p") which appeared to have been abandoned by its administrator, and which the study identified as a potential target for law enforcement takeover.
 It alternatively suggested waiting for NO.i2p's server to fail, only to social engineer the I2P community into moving to a phony replacement.
 Another suggestion the study proposed was to register a mirror version of a target website under an identical domain.

+While I2P is used in many countries, a 2019 study found evidence of it being censored in several regions through DNS tampering (e.g., China), SNI-based blocking, and blockpage injection (e.g., Oman, Qatar, and Kuwait).